-We love all felines at The Discerning Cat but we have to admit there are some cat breeds that stand out from the crowd.
-These are the breeds that don’t really resemble other cat breeds and have quite uncommon features and traits.
+Everyone loves all felines at The Discerning Cat, but I have to admit there are some cat breeds that stand out from the crowd.
+These unusual cats don’t really resemble other cat breeds and have quite uncommon features and traits.

 Contents